 In the face of climate change, we must focus on making meaningful change that reflects the values, needs, and priorities of communities who are most affected by anti-Black policies.

 Many of today’s climate solutions provide limited options for people who experience energy insecurity.
-As policy influencers and innovators, we are actively working with Black, Brown, and low-income communities to inform decision makers of these challenges and influence climate solutions.
+As policy influencers and innovators, we are actively working with Black, Latino, and Indigenous communities and communities with lower incomes to inform decision makers of these challenges and influence climate solutions.

 We believe that climate solutions that address the needs of our most impacted communities should include: